Ham Loaf

 Notes

-The calories shown are based on the loaf being cut into 12 pieces, with 1 serving being 1 slice.
-Since different brands of ingredients have different nutritional information, the calories shown are just an estimate.
+• The calories shown are based on the recipe serving 15, with 1 serving being 1 slice of ham loaf.
+Since different brands of ingredients have different nutritional information, the calories shown are just an estimate. **We are not dietitians and recommend you seek a nutritionist for exact nutritional information. **

 Nutrition